Gender Equality Working Group

 The EST Working Group on Gender Equality believes in the goal of gender equality.
-It therefore aims to understand where and how Europe has failed to deliver gender equality and to find solutions and strategies to further gender equality
+It therefore aims to understand where and how Europe has failed to deliver gender equality and to find solutions and strategies to further gender equality.

-Alicia G. Moll – Deputy Head
+Paula Gonzalo – Deputy Head